What is Sorilux?

 Avoid getting this medication on your face or in your eyes, mouth, or vagina.
 If this does happen, rinse with water.
 Do not use Sorilux to treat any skin condition that has not been checked by your doctor.
 Do not share this medication with other people, even if they have the same symptoms you have.

 You should not use Sorilux Foam if you are allergic to it, or if you have high levels of calcium in your blood (hypercalcemia).

 To make sure you can safely take Sorilux, tell your doctor if you are receiving phototherapy (light treatments) for your psoriasis.

-FDA pregnancy category C. It is not known whether Sorilux will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using Sorilux.
 It is not known whether calcipotriene passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.
 Do not apply this medicine to your chest area if you are breast-feeding.
-Do not give Sorilux to anyone under 18 years old without medical advice.
+Do not use Sorilux on a child without medical advice.

 How should I use Sorilux?

 Apply a thin layer of Sorilux Foam twice daily to the affected areas and rub in gently and completely.
 Use this medicine exactly as prescribed by your doctor.
 Follow the directions on your prescription label.

 Do not use Sorilux to treat any skin condition that has not been checked by your doctor.
 Do not share this medication with other people, even if they have the same symptoms you have.

 This medication comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.